Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Delivered with the capability Transit customers love

 Designed for uncompromised cargo capacity, the E-Transit battery is located underneath the vehicle body, providing up to 487.3 cubic feet of cargo space inside the high-roof, extended-wheelbase configuration.

 Ford engineers redesigned E-Transit’s rear-wheel drive and rear suspension to optimize cargo space, creating a heavy-duty semi-trailing arm suspension system enabling better steering precision and more confident handling, plus better traction both in laden and unladen conditions.

-For E-Transit cargo vans in the U.S., Ford is targeting a maximum payload of 3,800 pounds, and up to 4,290 pounds for cutaway versions – with a powerful electric motor targeting 266 horsepower/198 kilowatts of power and 317 lb.-ft. of torque across all configurations.
+For E-Transit cargo vans in the U.S., Ford is offering a maximum payload of 3,880 pounds, and up to 4,428 pounds for cutaway versions – with a powerful electric motor targeting 266 horsepower/198 kilowatts of power and 317 lb.-ft. of torque across all configurations.
 Fleet owners will have the capability they need to get the job done.

 In the U.S., E-Transit is available with a choice of three roof heights and three body lengths, as well as in cargo, cutaway and chassis cab versions.